 - improve the quality of their writing;

-In practice, the TRAC Fellows will help students with all aspects of their writing, including: generating ideas, thoughtfulness, cogency, focus, organization, structure, coherence, transitions, style, mechanical correctness, mastery of discipline-specific discourse conventions, and understanding various rhetorical situations and objectives.
-Working with the Fellows, students will practice habits that lead to mastery of writing and communication skills and strategies that are important in college as well as in their specific disciplines and careers after graduation.
+Working with the fellows, students will practice habits that lead to better writing and communication skills and strategies that are important in college as well as in their specific disciplines and careers after graduation.

 Benefits for Faculty